tawhidmonowar/ReadOut/README.md

 ## Technologies and Libraries Used

-This project is powered by a combination of awesome technologies and libraries, Below is a list of what’s used in this project.
+This project is powered by a combination of awesome technologies and libraries, Below is a list of what’s used.

-## Technologies and Libraries

 | Name                                      | Description                                                  |
 |-------------------------------------------|--------------------------------------------------------------|